jsantiagogonzalez/pipeline_MRI/README.md

 # pipeline_MRI

-This MRI preprocessing pipeline for Deep Learning studies is oriented only for 3DT1w and 3DFLAIR MRI sequencies, usually obtained in sagital.
+This MRI preprocessing pipeline for Deep Learning studies is oriented only for 3DT1w and 3DFLAIR MRI sequencies, usually sagital.

 It performs:
 - dicom2nifti conversion
-- name standasrization
+- name standarization
 - Axial reconstruction
 - Image Registration
 - Brain extraction